 I completely set out on my own end of June 2013.
 Full of big hopes and dreams.
 To only find out 1 week later that I was pregnant with my first.
-So instead of going out and winning new projects the first 5 months I spent home all-day sick, barely being able to keep working on my existing projects.
+So instead of going out and winning new projects the first 5 months were spent at home sick all-day, barely being able to keep working on my existing projects.
 Our first girl was born in February 2014 and then our second girl only 19 months later.
 So, it was all a bit of a slower start than I had planned originally.

 Mid 2017 I hired my first full time employee.
 Since then, the Gruen Eco Design team has grown to nearly 20 employees which include Building Designers, Architectural Graduates, Certified Passive House Designers, Interior Designers and people working on the business side.
 We also have a large list of like minded JVs to help progress our clients builds.

 With a presence in Victoria, Queensland and NSW, we have designed well over 300 spaces all over Australia and offer a wide range of service that all encompass our mission… to design beautiful energy efficient, sustainable and healthy homes for future generations that won’t cost the earth.
 And to to make energy efficient and sustainable spaces a staple in the Australian landscape!